Multiple Myeloma: Has Crowd Control Ever Been As Important?

-If there is a chance of infection, some patients may receive antivirals or antibiotic medications.
+If there is a chance of infection, some patients may receive antibiotic or antiviral medications, if needed.
 If treatments increase the risk of a blood clot, a blood thinning agent might be used to prevent a heart attack or stroke.

 More Palliative Care

-Hair loss, a worry for many, is not common with all treatments, so be sure to ask your doctor about your specific regimen.
+Hair loss, a worry for many patients, is not common with all treatments, so be sure to ask your doctor about your specific regimen.
 And remember, if you do lose your hair, it usually grows back after treatment ends.

 Median progression-free survival (PFS), the length of time a patient lives from starting a study to disease progression or death was the primary endpoint of a study evaluating Revlimid.
 PFS for patients receiving Revlimid plus dexamethasone was about 25 months compared to 21 months in those receiving melphalan, prednisone and thalidomide.

 Common side effects include fatigue, low white blood cell count, constipation, and diarrhea, among others.

 In February 2015, FDA approved Farydak (panobinostat) for multiple myeloma.
 Farydak, a histone deacetylase (HDAC) inhibitor, slows or kills the excess development of the cancerous plasma cells in the bone marrow.